UedaTakeyuki/query/README.md

 /**************************************
 * update
 ***************************************/
+//
+// Update ordinary column as "name" and Json columng as "attr" by Params struct with 2 elements for "name" and "attr"
+//
 json_func := qb.JsonFunction{                                                  // Json Functions is supported
                Body:
                fmt.Sprintf(`json_insert(attr, "$.%s", "%s", "$.%s", "%s")`,    // In created SQL string, this json function string is treated as special